xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

 4. Integrated with EventBridge Scheduler – Set up cron-based EventBridge rules to trigger Lambda at specific times (e.g., stop at 10 PM, start at 8 AM).
 5. Verify the Lambda Function & EventBridge Rule – Tested the workflow to confirm EC2 stops/starts as expected and verified EventBridge rule execution

-## Use Cases & Cost Optimization:
+## Cost Optimization:
-•	Reduce EC2 running hours by up to 70–80% during inactive times.
+-	Reduce EC2 running hours by up to 70–80% during inactive times.
-•	Development or testing environments that don’t need 24/7 uptime.
+-	Development or testing environments that don’t need 24/7 uptime.
-•	Improved operational efficiency with hands-free instance management.
+-	Improved operational efficiency with hands-free instance management.

 ## Architecture Diagram

-**EventBridge → Lambda → EC2 + CloudWatch**

 <table>
   <tr>